Federal Court Orders HHS to Eliminate Medicare Appeal Backlog!

 This is a win for all health care providers that accept Medicare.

-Posted on December 13, 2016, in Administrative code, Administrative Costs, Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Deadlines, Appeal Rights, Appealing Adverse Decisions, Associations, Audits, Federal Government, Federal Law, Gordon & Rees, Health Care Providers and Services, HHS, Hospitals, Lawsuit, Legal Analysis, Legislation, Medicaid Attorney, Medicaid Reimbursements, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, Medicare Reimbursement Rates, NC, OAH, Office of Administrative Hearings, Office of Medicare Hearings and Appeals, Petitions for Contested Cases, Post-Payment Reviews, RAC, RAC Audits, Reconsideration Reviews, Regulatory Audits, Sec.
-Sylvia Burwell, Taxes and tagged Administrative Law Judge, Administrative Remedies, American Hospital Association, Federal court, Gordon & Rees, GORDON & REES LLP, Knicole Emanuel, Medicare, Medicare Appeal Backlog, Medicare Appeal Process, Medicare Appeals, Medicare Backlog, Medicare overpayments, Office of Medicare Hearings and Appeals, RAC, RAC Audit, Recovery Audit Contractor.
+Posted on December 13, 2016, in Administrative code, Administrative Costs, Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Deadlines, Appeal Rights, Appealing Adverse Decisions, Associations, Audits, Federal Government, Federal Law, Health Care Providers and Services, HHS, Hospitals, Lawsuit, Legal Analysis, Legislation, Medicaid Attorney, Medicaid Reimbursements, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, Medicare Reimbursement Rates, NC, OAH, Office of Administrative Hearings, Office of Medicare Hearings and Appeals, Petitions for Contested Cases, Post-Payment Reviews, RAC, RAC Audits, Reconsideration Reviews, Regulatory Audits, Taxes and tagged Administrative Law Judge, Administrative Remedies, American Hospital Association, Federal court, Gordon & Rees, GORDON & REES LLP, Knicole Emanuel, Medicare, Medicare Appeal Backlog, Medicare Appeal Process, Medicare Appeals, Medicare Backlog, Medicare overpayments, Office of Medicare Hearings and Appeals, RAC, RAC Audit, Recovery Audit Contractor.
 Bookmark the permalink.
 Leave a comment.